 Creating your own free shipping program

 Your starting point will differ depending on how involved you are with fulfillment.

 But regardless of whether you ship and fulfill from your own warehouse or partner with a 3PL, you can better match product offerings with shipping containers when you treat your products and the containers in which they may be shipped as a puzzle that can be put together in a variety of ways.

 Here’s an outline of a process to get you pointed in the right direction:

 Once you know your ABS, you can quantify the size of your better selling items, the best selling combinations of those products, and how they fit into flat rate boxes.
-You’ll also likely have a new AOV (average order size) which you can use a basis to test new shipping thresholds and compare conversion rates.
+You’ll also likely have a new AOV which you can use as a basis to test new shipping thresholds and compare conversion rates.

 Outsourcing fulfillment to a 3PL (third-party logistics) with a network of fulfillment centers scattered across the country not only allows you to compete with Amazon but also positions you to slash costs and lift profit margins.
 Some also offer epacket tracking, which allows your customers to check in on the status of their order at any time.